snake-head/videochat/README.md

 # VideoChat

-This is a video based on ask anyting_ Chat_ With_ The Test harness built by ChatGPT module.
+This is a video based on ask anyting.
+The Test harness built by ChatGPT module.
 You can batch input videos and questions for testing.
 And use ChatGPT for scoring.

 # Updates